panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 }
 ```

-As long as `title` and `releaseDate` props are the same, React skips re-rendering of `MemoizedMovie`.
+As long as `title` and `releaseDate` props are the same, React skips rendering `MemoizedMovie`.
 This improves the performance of `MovieViewsRealtime` component.

-> The more often the component re-renders with the same props, the heavier and the more computationally expensive the output is, the more chances are that component needs to be wrapped in `React.memo()`
+> The more often the component renders with the same props, the heavier and the more computationally expensive the output is, the more chances are that component needs to be wrapped in `React.memo()`

 Anyways, use [profiling](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab) to measure the benefits of applying `React.memo()`.

 ## 3. When to avoid React.memo()

-If your component's rendering situation doesn't fit into the case "often re-render with the same props", most likely you don't need `React.memo()`.
+If your component's rendering situation doesn't fit into the case "often rendering with the same props", most likely you don't need `React.memo()`.

 Use the following rule of thumb: don't use memoization if you can't quantify the performance gains.